A new quasi-analytic class: The Euler -logarithm

+There is a plethora of divergence results in physics, starting from Poincar\'e's divergence theorem of Lindstedt series~\cite{Poincare_trois}.
+According to our philosophy this is due to the fact that these are mostly expansions of meandromorphic functions and indeed Marmi and Sauzin divergence theorem goes in this direction: \begin{theorem}\cite[Theorem 3.4]{Marmi_Sauzin} The Taylor expansion of $L$ is divergent at every quadratic point and in fact does not belong to any Carleman quasi-analytic class. \end{theorem}

-\begin{theorem}\cite[Theorem 3.3]{Marmi_Sauzin} For $|x |<1$ and $\a=2$, the function $L$ is Whiney $C^\infty$ at any point and its Taylor expansion is a series of Gevrey class $\a$. \end{theorem} They also proved the: \begin{theorem}\cite[Theorem 3.4]{Marmi_Sauzin} For $\a=2$, the Taylor expansion of $S(L)$ is divergent at every point and in fact does not belong to any Carleman quasi-analytic class. \end{theorem} Our result shows that in fact the divergence holds for every Diophantine class and therefore at most points of the circle.
-However it does not say anything on Carleman's classes.
-So we recover and almost extend the above results of Marmi and Sauzin with the exception of the relation with Carleman's quasi-analytic classes.
-Further results on quasi-analyticity of the quantum logarithm were also obtained by Marmi and Sauzin in~\cite{Marmi_Sauzin_2}.
+As the poles of $L$ accumulate at any point of the circle, the divergence theorem applies~(Theorem~\ref{T::divergence}).
+Hence: \begin{theorem} The Taylor expansion of $L$ is divergent at any point belonging to a Diophantine class and therefore at most points of the circle. \end{theorem} Other types of results concerning quasi-analyticity were obtained by Marmi and Sauzin in~\cite{Marmi_Sauzin_2}.